arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/participant_manifest

-The participant\_manifest.csv links identifies which participants information links to each files in the file_manifest.
+The participant_manifest.csv identifies which participants information links to each of the files in the file_manifest.
 Below is more detail about each section of the file:

-- local\_patient\_id is a local identifier the study team used to identify the patient
+- local_participant_id is a local identifier the study team used to identify the patient
 - The biosample_id will be the same as the one listed in the file_manifests.csv.
-Linking a local\_participant\_id to a biosample\_id identifies which patients information is related to the file.
+Linking a local_participant_id to a biosample_id identifies which patients information is related to the file.
 - cohort is optional, please fill this in if there is additional cohort information or identification needed.

 The **participant_manifest.csv** may look different depending on the type of research.
-Please select what below if need need more information about omics data for this directory:
+Please select which type of data from below you need more information about for this directory:

 - [ ] omics data
 - [ ] clinical data